Faltenreich/SkeletonLayout/README.md

         // or create a new SkeletonLayout from a given View skeleton = SkeletonLayoutUtils.createSkeleton(view);

-        // or apply a new SkeletonLayout to a RecyclerView (showing 5 items) skeleton = SkeletonLayoutUtils.applySkeleton(recyclerView, R.layout.list_item, 5);
+        // or apply a new SkeletonLayout to a RecyclerView skeleton = SkeletonLayoutUtils.applySkeleton(recyclerView, R.layout.list_item_recyclerview);

-        // or apply a new SkeletonLayout to a ViewPager2 (showing 3 items) skeleton = SkeletonLayoutUtils.applySkeleton(viewPager2, R.layout.pager_item, 3);
+        // or apply a new SkeletonLayout to a ViewPager2 skeleton = SkeletonLayoutUtils.applySkeleton(viewPager2, R.layout.list_item_viewpager2);

         skeleton.showSkeleton();
     }